How to Perfect Your Bent Over Lateral Raise Form

 ♬ Hot – Stepz & Ivorian Doll

-1. Engage your rear deltoids.
-As you lift the weights, think about pulling your shoulder blades together and down.
-This will help ensure that the movement is coming from your shoulders and not your traps or lower back.
+1. Engage Your Rear Deltoids As you lift the weights, focus on pulling your shoulder blades together and down.
+This helps ensure that the movement comes from your shoulders, not your traps or lower back.

-2. Lift your arms to the side.
-Keep a slight bend in your elbows as you raise the dumbbells out to the sides, in line with your shoulders.
-Your hands should be moving in a wide arc, and your arms should stay perpendicular to your torso throughout the movement.
+2. Lift Your Arms to the Side With a slight bend in your elbows, raise the dumbbells out to the sides, keeping them in line with your shoulders.
+Move in a wide arc, maintaining your arms perpendicular to your torso.

-3. Stop at shoulder height.
-There’s no need to lift the weights higher than your shoulders.
-Going too high shifts the work away from your rear deltoids and can strain your neck and traps.
+3. Stop at Shoulder Height Raise the weights only to shoulder height.
+Lifting higher can shift the work away from your rear deltoids and put strain on your neck and traps.

 Step 3: The Lowering Phase